COVID 19 Information Center: The use of face masks is required in all indoor spaces regardless of vaccination status.

 Laureate Lions is a group of notable Lincoln Alumni who went on to be distinctive in their professional endeavors.
 In ancient Greece, the laurel was sacred to Apollo and as such sprigs of it were fashioned into a crown or wreath of honor for heroes.
 We salute these heroes for bringing pride and honor to the Lincoln University name.
-We will update this list periodically.

 Dr. Robert W. “Whirlwind” Johnson was the force behind integrated tennis.
 The former football All-American built a tennis dynasty in Lynchburg, Va. that produced the first two African-American Grand Slam champions, Althea Gibson and Arthur Ashe.
 On August 24, 1946, Dr. Johnson and his good friend Dr. Hubert Eaton witnessed the future of world tennis: Althea Gibson.
 That day, they vowed to each other and Althea to break the game’s color barrier and develop a Grand Slam champion.
 They made many personal and financial sacrifices to achieve this end.
 Althea later declared, “I owe the doctors a great deal.
 If I ever amount to anything, it will be because of them.”
 Althea integrated Forest Hills in 1950; seven years later, she won it.